piroor/tweet.sh/README.md

    * `resolve`: resolves a shortened URL.
    * `resolve-all`: resolve all shortened URLs in the given input.

-If you hope to handle DMs by the `watch-mentions` command, you have to permit the app to access direct messages.
+If you want to handle DMs by the `watch-mentions` command, you have to permit the app to access direct messages.

 Detailed logs can be shown with the `DEBUG` flag, like: